Keybanc Maintains Block Inc - (SQ) Overweight Recommendation

 Sands Capital Management holds 15,756K shares representing 2.61% ownership of the company.
 In it's prior filing, the firm reported owning 15,878K shares, representing a decrease of 0.77%.
 The firm increased its portfolio allocation in SQ by 14.16% over the last quarter.

-Fisher Asset Management holds 11,360K shares representing 1.88% ownership of the company.
-In it's prior filing, the firm reported owning 4,568K shares, representing an increase of 59.79%.
-The firm increased its portfolio allocation in SQ by 156.28% over the last quarter.
+Fisher Asset Management holds 11,341K shares representing 1.88% ownership of the company.
+In it's prior filing, the firm reported owning 11,360K shares, representing a decrease of 0.16%.
+The firm decreased its portfolio allocation in SQ by 2.30% over the last quarter.

 Block Background Information